key-networks/ztncui/README.md

 ###### TLS Certificate
 For HTTPS you obviously need a TLS (SSL) certificate and private key pair.
 There are a few options:

+1. By default, if there is no existing TLS certificate and private key pair, the RPM and DEB packages automatically generate a self-signed certificate / private key pair.

-1. Generate a self-signed certificate as follows:
+2. If you are running directly from source, then generate a self-signed certificate as follows:
    ```shell
    cd etc/tls
    openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privkey.pem -out fullchain.pem